What You'll Learn

 Finally, it’s essential for the family to be involved in a child’s depression treatment.
 Parents can learn how to support their child and help them practice new skills at home.
 Having a child with depression can be hard on families, and getting support from the therapist often makes a big difference.

 Getting treatment for depression can feel daunting.
 Often the depression itself gets in the way.
 A child who is depressed might be feeling overwhelmed, tired and hopeless.
-She might also be unfairly blaming herself or her circumstances for the way she feels.
+They might also be unfairly blaming themselves or their circumstances for the way they feel.
 These are some of the characteristic symptoms and thoughts that accompany depression, and they can make it hard for someone who’s depressed to speak up and ask for help, or believe concerned parents when they say treatment for depression can help them.

 But treatment can really help children and adolescents struggling with depression, including several different kinds of therapy and medication that have all been proven to be effective.
-The kind of treatment recommended for your child will depend on her symptoms and preferences, and the expertise of her clinician.
-Many clinicians recommend that if a child is taking antidepressant medication then she should also be participating in therapy.
+Research shows that the most effective treatment is a combination of therapy and medication.

-Wendy Nash, MD, a psychiatrist, says she considers therapy “nearly a requirement” when she is prescribing medication for depression, explaining that “people have to learn the skills taught in therapy.”
+Wendy Nash, MD, a child and adolescent psychiatrist, says she considers therapy “nearly a requirement” when she is prescribing medication for depression, explaining that the skills taught in therapy are essential.
 Part of the advantage with therapy is that the skills children learn will always stay with them.